-- 44. That broad conclusion, however, is subject to some serious qualifications.
-I have made a number of criticisms of the Scheme and of the FSA/FCA's role in its creation and implementation.
-Cumulatively, these issues may have impacted on the outcomes for customers/clients, rendering the overall outcome less fair than it might otherwise have been'. - 45.
-Therefore, it appears to me that the issue of consistency with respect to ii (a) to (h) above has been factored by the Swift Review into the overall evaluation of the Scheme and is better addressed as one of the allegations of the original deferred complaint.
+- 44. Therefore, it appears to me that the issue of consistency with respect to ii (a) to (h) above has been factored by the Swift Review into the overall evaluation of the Scheme and is better addressed as one of the allegations of the original deferred complaint.
 It is not the only issue to attract criticism from the Swift review, nor the only issue where the Swift Review finds significant deficiencies and flaws on the part of the FCA.
-It seems to me however, that the overall conclusion of the Swift review (that the redress scheme delivered a fair outcome for eligible customers) has factored in these various criticisms. - 46.
+It seems to me however, that the overall conclusion of the Swift review (that the redress scheme delivered a fair outcome for eligible customers) has factored in these various criticisms. - 45.
 The issue of consistency between banks in terms of type of redress offered/accepted is one which cannot be determined due to lack of data.
-The Swift Review makes no findings except to criticise the FCA for not analysing the differences more robustly. - 47.
+The Swift Review makes no findings except to criticise the FCA for not analysing the differences more robustly. - 46.
 In summary, my view is that: - There were significant flaws in the FCA's design, implementation and oversight of the redress scheme, some of which the FCA has accepted.
 Taken in isolation, a considerable number of allegations about the FCA's intervention have the potential to be upheld in their own right, but this does not necessarily mean that the overall complaint is upheld. - b.
 The allegation about consistency of outcomes among banks is considered against a number of issues (ii (a) to (h) above) which yield different results.
 It is not the only matter to attract criticism from the Swift review, nor the only one where the Swift Review finds significant deficiencies and flaws on the part of the FCA.
 My view is that this allegation is best reviewed alongside the other four allegations under the original complaint 'The FCA has failed to ensure the banks provide appropriate redress to the businesses which suffered loss as a result of IRHP mis-selling' and not, as the FCA has posited, a separate standalone allegation as in Part Two of its decision letter.

-&lt;sup>5 Swift Review, Paragraph 72 and 73 page 365
+5 Swift Review, Paragraph 72 and 73 page 365